 Hello from Alaska!
 I am a new Amateur Extra class Ham licensed in April 2011.
 I received my Technician and General license in the same exam session in Nov 2007 at the bottom of the solar cycle.
 Now that propagation is improving, I am a lot more active.
 My QTH is beautiful Homer Alaska located on the Kenai Peninsula about 200 road miles south of Anchorage.
 My station is located on the top of a bluff overlooking Kachemak Bay with views E thru S to NNW.

 ADAK Island IOTA NA-039 June 2012.See log below.Thank you for all the contacts!
-60w on a folded dipole antenna running N-S and with the bestpropagation was East to West.
+Email me to seef you are in the log.

 Members of the Alaska Contesters group have been a great souce of information and encouragement as I learn about contesting.
 Rich, KL7RA has been particularly encouraging and invited me up as a guest operator in the several Multi-Multi, Multi 2 and Multi-single contests since 2011.
 It is always really fun, a great learning experience, and I leave a better operator.